ChainShot/Uniswap-V3-Content/projects/Liquidity Staker JS/0.7.5/Create Token/task.md

 ### <emoji id="checkered_flag" /> Your Goal: Create a Token

-Let's create a token using OpenZeppelin's ERC20 imlpementation.
+Let's create a token using OpenZeppelin's ERC20 implementation.

 Provide the `name` and `symbol` for your token and then mint the supply to the `msg.sender` by using the internal, inherited `_mint` function.